 How to calculate Modified Internal Rate of Return?

-It looks very calculative and difficult when we see the formula for its calculation.
-We will make it a four step simple solution.
+It looks very calculative and challenging when we see the formula for its calculation.
+We will make it a four-step simple solution.

-1. Discount all the negative cash flows at firm’s financing cost and add them.
+- Discount all the negative cash flows at the firm’s financing cost and add them.

-2. Compounds all the positive cash flows at the firm’s cost of capital and add them.
+- Compounds all the positive cash flows at the firm’s cost of capital and adds them.

-3. Now, we have one initial cash outlay on year 0 and one future cash inflow at the end the last year.
+- Now, we have one initial cash outlay on year 0 and one future cash inflow at the end of the last year.
 Assume all the cash flows in between as 0.

-4. Calculate normal Internal Rate of Return (IRR)
+- Calculate the normal Internal Rate of Return (IRR)

 We will get the same result with the above steps.
 We will check and understand it with an example.